About me (Sue Osborne) and my Family

 An update – November 2015

 It’s probably time for an update.
 All the above was written in 2003.
 A few things have changed!
 I’m now the wrong side of 55, Jeff’s hair is a bit whiter (mine of course hasn’t changed – what a miracle!).
-The girls are in their 20s – one is married – and our little puppy will be 14 in early 2016.
+The girls are in their 20s – one is married – and our little puppy Toby will be 14 in early 2016.
+We lost our little Simba to a very quick onset of Lung Cancer when she was 10.
 We haven’t moved home (they will have to carry us out of here in boxes).
 Our youngest daughter is not into Barbies so much any more, and mine are still sitting in boxes waiting for a cabinet.
 I’ve rediscovered cross-stitch after not touching it for about 10 years (thank goodness I’m a hoarder and never throw things out – I had a lovely time opening that box and going through things.
 Half-finished pieces of work, here I come!).
 We have retired from Albany Fair a long time ago.

 And we still haven’t visited Merriott in the flesh.
 We were never able to leave our printing business for that long, and now we are developing this new business – well it is never a good time.
 I just hope that we won’t run out of physical capability to travel.